GoogleCloudPlatform/podcast/site/content/post/episode-140-container-security-with-maya-kaczorowski/index.md

 MELANIE: OK.
 That's an easy answer.

 MARK: And it's interesting.
-I feel like when I first started, we were doing events for Google Cloud Platform at the time.
+I feel like when I first started, we were doing events for Google Cloud at the time.
 Before it was called Next, I think it was called GCP Live.
 I'll actually have to go back and look.
 I mean, it was small.
 It was really small; a few hundred people.

 I remember teaching Codelabs in a basement.
 That was sort of the first thing we did way back about three years ago.
 And then from there, we went to the Pier Building, where there were several thousand people, to Moscone last year.
 So it was about 10,000.
 This year, another 100%, right?
 20,000, 25,000 people.